Diomin: Classes

-With the sole exception of the Rogue class, all of the core D&D base classes are modified for their niche in the d20 edition Diomin, if only in terms of cultural availability.
-The Paladin class receives the most in terms of game mechanic changes, followed by the Wizard.
+With the sole exception of the Rogue, all of the core D&D base classes are modified in the d20 edition of Diomin, if only in terms of cultural availability.
+The Paladin class received the most in terms of game mechanic changes, followed by the Wizard.
 Also introduced is the Shaman class and Spirit Magic.
 The RuneQuest system does not use character classes.